 What is an apostille?

-An apostille is a certificate that is attached to my documents by the Foreign and Commonwealth Office confirming that my signature and seal of office are genuine and that I am a public officer duly authorised to issue notarial documents.
+An apostille is a certificate that is attached to my documents by the Foreign Commonwealth and Development Office confirming that my signature and seal of office are genuine and that I am a public officer duly authorised to issue notarial documents.
 Each apostille is dated and has a unique reference number.

 How long will it take to have my documents notarised?

 This depends on the nature of the document.
-Powers of Attorney to deal with land in Spain for example can be dealt with at short notice.
+Powers of Attorney to deal with land in Spain, for example, can be dealt with at short notice.
 They require an apostille and this usually takes about three business days to organise through me, slightly longer if you deal with it yourself.

 Why do you charge more for obtaining an apostille?